sriniD-dev/Namaste_ReactJS/README.md

-# Namaste_ReactJS
+# Namaste_ReactJS by akshay saini

 complete React course from scratch with assignments under the mentorship of Akshay saini